Disclosures and subpoenas

 Duty of disclosure

 You and the other people involved in your case must make available all the information relevant to the case.
 This must be done during the time period that the court requires.
-If you don’t do this, you could be ordered to pay financial costs, your case could be delayed and you could be found in contempt of court.
-Contempt of court is when the court finds you have interfered with or ignored the rules of the court.
-This is serious and is against the law.

-You may also be stopped from using information in your case if you have not disclosed it.
+• you may also be stopped from using information in your case if you have not disclosed it.

-‘Information’ includes (but is not limited to) documents, and information that may support the other party’s case.
+‘Information’ includes, but is not limited to, documents and information that may support the other party’s case.

 The information that you have to disclose is to do with the issues in dispute, so it’s important that you write these out clearly.
 The type of information you must give depends on what kind of case it is.
-In financial cases, the list of information you need to disclose is very detailed.

 Disclosure in the Federal Circuit and Family Court of Australia